Skip to main content

 • Transcription covers 100+ languages.

-• The full UI, summaries and translation experience are built around English, Vietnamese and Japanese.
+• The full UI, summaries and translation experience are built around English, Vietnamese, Japanese and Korean.

 Set the language a meeting is spoken in to improve transcription, and the language you want to read for translation.
 The write-up and transcript can be produced in your language too — see Languages for notes.